bakare-dev/ClassOptima-Api/README.md

 ## Acknowledgements

-Special thanks to [Dev Hills](https://github.com/dev-hills) for his valuable contributions to the frontend development, and our anonymous UI/UX designer for his exceptional design work.
+Special thanks to [Dev Hills](https://github.com/dev-hills) for his valuable contributions to the frontend development, and ASU DAVID(UI/UX designer) for his exceptional design work.

 Your contributions have greatly enhanced the functionality and usability of the ClassOptima Timetable Scheduler project.
 We appreciate your dedication and expertise!